 It is currently not possible to stop cysts from forming in the liver.
 However, the following may help to slow their growth:

 - Avoid caffeine (e.g. in coffee, tea and colas)

 - Follow a low salt (sodium) diet

 - Women should be cautious about using oestrogen-containing contraception (e.g. the ‘Pill’) and hormone replacement therapy.
 Ask to be referred to a specialist so that you can discuss the best option for you.

-- The British Liver Trust provides information on the liver and diagnosing and treating polycystic liver disease.
+- The British Liver Trust provides general information on the liver.

 - The Royal College of Radiologists has information on having a CT or ultrasound scan.